yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97supported-platforms.markdown

 SUSE-10 sp3 has bugs which make the OS network layer unreliable.
 This OS should be avoided with GigaSpaces.
 {%endwarning%}

+Tested JVMs:

+- Oracle 6 - XAP was tested using Sun JVM version 6u43 and above.
+- Oracle 7 - XAP was tested using Sun JVM version 7u45 and above.
+- IBM 1.6.0 - XAP was tested using IBM JVM version 1.6.0 IBM J9VM.
+- IBM 1.7.0 - XAP was tested using IBM JVM version 1.7.0 IBM J9VM SR6.

+GigaSpaces recommends that customers upgrade to a fully-supported environment, such as the latest GigaSpaces XAP 9.7.x and the latest *Java 1.6/1.7 SDK.

-{%note%}Supported Java Versions & SDK End-of-Life
+# End-of-Life Java Versions

 - Java SE 1.5 EOL - based on information made publicly available by The Oracle Corporation (formerly Sun Microsystems), as of October 30th 2009, Java SE 1.5 SDK has reached its End of Service Life (EOSL).
 - Oracle has already ceased to support the 1.5 JVM.
 In addition, the other major JVM vendor, namely IBM, announced its limited ability to support these JVMs in light of Oracle's announcement.
 This in turn will limit GigaSpaces' ability to provide support for applications running on this JVM.
 - From version 8.0 onwards, GigaSpaces XAP no longer supports the Java 1.5 SDK, and will require the use of Java 1.6 SDK or higher.
-{%endnote%}

 {%note%}Please refer to the public website page for the latest updates about the [JVM & Third-Party End-Of-Life Policy](http://www.gigaspaces.com/EOL).{%endnote%}

-See below tested JVMs:

-- Oracle 6 - XAP was tested using Sun JVM version 6u43 and above.
-- Oracle 7 - XAP was tested using Sun JVM version 7u45 and above.
-- IBM 1.6.0 - XAP was tested using IBM JVM version 1.6.0 IBM J9VM.
-- IBM 1.7.0 - XAP was tested using IBM JVM version 1.7.0 IBM J9VM SR6.

 # Product Integrations